ThasleemaThabassum/codealpha_tasks/README.md

 # codealpha_tasks
-CodeAlpha Internship Tasks - EDA, Data Visualization &amp; Sentiment Analysis using Python 👉 To view the notebook properly, open the .ipynb file or download the HTML file.
+CodeAlpha Internship Tasks - EDA, Data Visualization & Sentiment Analysis using Python 👉 To view the notebook properly, open the .ipynb file or download the HTML file.

 # CodeAlpha Data Analytics Internship